spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 **BUG**:  it is necessary to manually insert the ARN of the encrypt role into *.sops.yaml* (the encrypt role is able to encrypt and decrypt).
 You can see an example of an updated file [here](https://github.com/spacetelescope/jupyterhub-deploy/blob/staging/doc/example-sops.yaml).

-**SECURITY ISSUE**: having the encrypt role in *.sops.yaml* will give hubploy/helm more than the minimally required permissions since deployment only needs to decrypt.
+**SECURITY ISSUE**: having the encrypt role in *.sops.yaml* will give helm more than the minimally required permissions since deployment only needs to decrypt.

 Now we need to create a *staging.yaml* file.
-During JupyterHub deployment, helm, via hubploy, will merge this file with the *common.yaml* file created earlier to generate a master configuration file for JupyterHub.
+During JupyterHub deployment, helm will merge this file with the *common.yaml* file created earlier to generate a master configuration file for JupyterHub.
 Follow these instructions:

 - `awsudo arn:aws:iam::<account-id>:role/<deployment-name>-secrets-encrypt sops staging.yaml` - this will open up your editor...
 - Populate the file with the contents of https://github.com/spacetelescope/jupyterhub-deploy/blob/staging/doc/example-staging-decrypted.yaml